hestiacp/hestiacp-docs/web/docs/cli/commands.md

 ### Intended for internal usage

 This function scans configured ip in the system and register them with hestia internal database.
-This call is intended for use on vps servers, where ip is set by hypervizor.
+This call is intended for use on vps servers, where ip is set by hypervisor.

 ## v-update-sys-ip-counters